shawnsong/kubernetes-handbook/load-balancer/setup-haproxy.md

 sudo systemctl start haproxy
 ```

-Then we can visit `localhost:9000/stats` to see check the status of different servers.
+Then we can visit `localhost:9000/stats` to check the status of different servers.